 It is the mission of Sierra Unified School District and Sierra High School to provide a variety of course options that prepare students for work and career.
-Entry level classes are often one period and include Veterinary Science, Ag Science, Ag Biology, Ag Chemistry, Ag Mechanics, and Intro Welding.
+Entry level classes are often one period and include Veterinary Science, Ag Science, Ag Biology, Ag Mechanics, and Intro Welding.

 Students can earn certification in the ROP program, an indicator of proficiency to potential employers.
-Current ROP course offerings include Medical Careers, and Welding.
-ROP courses are standalone courses and do not require prerequisite courses.
-Students must demonstrate good character and responsibility as they may participate in community job shadowing experiences and workplace tours.
+Current ROP course offerings include Medical Careers, Food Science and Nutrition (Meats Lab), and Welding, ROP courses are standalone courses and do not require prerequisite courses.
+Students must demonstrate good character and responsibility as they will participate in community job shadowing experiences and workplace tours.
 ROP courses are available to Juniors, Seniors, or students at least 16 years old.